TIGER-AI-Lab/ImagenHub/README.md

 > - Tweet about it
 > - Refer this project in your project's readme
 > - Mention the project at local meetups and tell your friends/colleagues

+### For the Researchers:

+* Q: How can I add my method to ImagenHub?
+* A: Please Refer to [https://imagenhub.readthedocs.io/en/latest/Guidelines/custommodel.html](https://imagenhub.readthedocs.io/en/latest/Guidelines/custommodel.html)

 ## 🖊️ Citation [🔝](#-table-of-contents)